-Alejandro Gomez-Leos
+Alex Gomez-Leos

-e-mail: alexgomezleos (at) utexas (dot) edu
+e-mail: alexgomezleos (at) gmail (dot) com

-I enjoy topics in the theory and practice of computer science.
-While at UT, my work has focused on problems in machine learning and algorithmic statistics: bandits & MDPs, robust regression, distribution testing, and low-rank tensor estimation.
+At UT, my work focused on problems in machine learning and algorithmic statistics: bandits & MDPs, robust regression, distribution testing, and low-rank tensor estimation.
 At Texas A&M, I fell in love with computing as a scientific and intellectual interest.
+I don't get to work on much research-level math these days, but I still like working on combinatorial problems in my free time.
+Here is a research summary!

 Publications